dotnet/AspNetCore.Docs/aspnet/config-builder.md

 By [Stephen Molloy](https://github.com/StephenMolloy) and [Rick Anderson](https://twitter.com/RickAndMSFT)

-Configuration builders provide a mechanism for ASP.NET apps to get configuration values from external sources.
+Configuration builders provide a modern and agile mechanism for ASP.NET apps to get configuration values from external sources.

 Configuration builders:

 * Are available in .Net Framework .Net 4.7.1 and later.
 * Provide a flexible mechanism for reading configuration values.
 * Address some of the basic needs of apps as they move into a container and cloud focused environment.
+* Operate on two sections, `<appSettings />` and `<connectionStrings />`.

+The `AzureKeyVault` and `Environment` configuration builders provides a secure mechanism to store sensitive data.
+The other configuration builders sources should not be used to store sensitive data unless steps are taken to protect the information.

 ## Key/value configuration builders